 Turning off the Shutter Sound

-In both of these modes, the camera shutter should be muted.
+Simply using the volume button on the side will not mute the shutter so you’ll need to specifically turn down the System volume.
 Keep in mind, though, that once you turn the volume up again, the camera shutter sound will be back.
-This is only a quick solution.

 The alternative to decreasing the volume is simply engaging the silent mode.
 The effect here is identical so you can use this method to achieve the same thing as with decreasing the volume.
 However, what this method offers is temporarily muting all sounds on your device, including the shutter sound.